igou-io/igou-infrastructure/README.md

 Routing between an AWS VPC and a gateway node on your home network allows an easy deployment of a Kubernetes cluster sharing resources between your on-prem lab.
 This avoids cloud costs for dedicated processing, and easily exposing those applications to the internet.

+I have a node on my network I run containers/applications that are a little more sensitive (databases, object store) in additon to my k8s cluster, because if frequently gets broken/rebuilt for testing purposes.

 ![HLD](images/k8s-vpn-gateway.png)

 ## Prerequisites